athesiell/ruby-mini-projects/README.md

 3: Stock Picker

 The program takes in an array of stock prices, one for each hypothetical day and returns a pair of days representing the best day to buy and the best day to sell.

+4: Bubble Sort

+This program takes an array and returns sorted array using bubble method (more in Wiki: https://en.wikipedia.org/wiki/Bubble_sort)